 - Restaurant apps, which are currently part of your branding strategy, can host holiday-themed content and promotion

 You get the idea.
-And, if you’re hosting a 4th of July party, make sure to take lots of pictures to use in promoting real-time—people will tag themselves in your Facebook albums—and in promotions for next year’s event.
+And, if you’re hosting a 4th of July event, make sure to take lots of pictures to use in promoting real-time—people will tag themselves in your Facebook albums—and in promotions for next year’s event.